 Your Partnership can also purchase a data booklet which are available now for £299 which will give all your partnership and individual school data benchmarked against national.
-This will also be broken down by gender, disadvantaged and SEN. If you would like to purchase the data reports and/ or booklets, please email <a href="toy-from-toy-from
+This will also be broken down by gender, disadvantaged and SEN. If you would like to purchase the data reports and/ or booklets, please email WorkforceDevelopment@essex.gov.uk You will then be sent a data sharing agreement to sign for your schools in the partnership.